UPPMAX/UPPMAX-documentation/docs/getting_started/setup_vpn_uu_linux.md

 Go to 'Network'.

-??? question "How does that look like?"
+??? question "What does that look like?"

     ![In the Ubuntu settings, click Network](./img/ubuntu_settings_click_network.png)

 In the VPN section, click on the plus to add a VPN.

-??? question "How does that look like?"
+??? question "What does that look like?"

     ![In the VPN section, click on the plus to add a VPN](./img/ubuntu_network_settings_click_add_vpn.png)

 In the 'Add VPN' dialog, click on 'Multi-protocol VPN client (openconnect)'.

-??? question "How does that look like?"
+??? question "What does that look like?"

     ![In the 'Add VPN' dialog, click on 'Multi-protocol VPN client'](./img/ubuntu_network_settings_add_vpn_click_multi_protocol.png)

 In the 'Add VPN' dialog, click on the 'Identity' tab.

-??? question "How does that look like?"
+??? question "What does that look like?"

     ![In the 'Add VPN' dialog, click on the 'Identity' tab](./img/ubuntu_network_settings_add_vpn_dialog_click_identity.png)